X-CLIP: End-to-End Multi-grained Contrastive Learning for Video-Text Retrieval: EXPERIMENTS

 \subsubsection{Implementation Details}

 We conduct the experiments on 4 NVIDIA Tesla V100 32GB GPUs using the PyTorch library.
 Following the previous work \cite{luo2021clip4clip}, the text encoder and frame encoder of X-CLIP are initialized by the public CLIP checkpoints.
 We use the Adam optimizer \cite{kingma2015adam} to optimize the X-CLIP and decay the learning rate using a cosine schedule strategy \cite{loshchilov2016sgdr}.
 Since the parameters of the text encoder and frame encoder are initialized from the public CLIP checkpoints, we adopt different learning rates for different modules.
 Specifically, the initial learning rate for text encoder and frame encoder is 1e-7, and the initial learning rate for other modules is 1e-4.
 We set the max token length, max frame length, batch size, and the training epoch to 32, 12, 300, and 3 for MSR-VTT, MSVD, and LSMDC datasets.
 Since videos and captions in DiDeMo and ActivityNet are longer and more complex, we set the max token length, max frame length, and the training epoch to 64, 64, and 20.
 Due to the limitation of GPU memory, we also reduce the batch size of DiDeMo and ActivityNet to 64.
 We conduct ablation, quantitative and qualitative experiments on the MSR-VTT dataset, it is more popular and competitive compared with other datasets.
 The base model of X-CLIP is ViT-B/32 if not specified.
+In order to enhance the expression ability of the model, we adopt linear embedding during calculating the video-sentence and frame-word similarity scores, which are initialized with the identity matrices.
+Besides, we also use the FC layers which are initialized with the identity matrices on similarity scores to enhance the modeling ability of the model.